 The recipient of several teaching awards, Dr. Raison has received research funding from the National Institute of Mental Health, National Center for Complementary and Alternative Medicine, and the Centers for Disease Control and Prevention.
 His visionary work focuses on the treatment of depression in response to illness and stress, translating neurobiological findings into novel interventions.
 In addition to his activities at University of Wisconsin-Madison, Dr. Raison is the mental health expert for CNN.com.

 Angelica has been a research coordinator in the Raison Research Group since 2013.
 She received a B.A. in Psychology with a minor in Philosophy from the University of Arizona in 2012.
 She received SOCRA certification in the spring of 2016 and is a Certified Clinical Research Professional (CCRP).
 Angelica joined the group to gain more experience in clinical research before continuing her education.
-Her main area of interest is in schizophrenia.
-She is planning to apply to a Clinical Psychology PhD program in the future and hopes to research prevention and treatment of factors that decrease quality of life and contribute to disability in schizophrenia (negative symptoms, cognitive function and difficulty with activities of daily living).
+Her primary area of interest is schizophrenia and related psychotic disorders.
+She is planning to apply to a Clinical Psychology PhD program in 2018 and hopes to research prevention and treatment of factors that decrease quality of life and contribute to disability in schizophrenia (negative symptoms, cognitive function and difficulty with activities of daily living).